 Play it Smart, Alcohol and Pregnancy Don’t Mix

 NOFAS joins the United States Surgeon General in advising women to abstain from alcohol during pregnancy due to the risk of birth defects.
-As women consider the risk—often for the first time when they are already pregnant—it’s not uncommon to hear mixed messages.
 Below, NOFAS provides a personal perspective, the latest recommendations, and the science-based facts about the risk of drinking alcohol during pregnancy.

 If you are finding it difficult to stop drinking, help is available.
 Visit your doctor to talk about your drinking, or find a professional in your area using the Substance Abuse and Treatment Facility Locator.
 You can also contact NOFAS by email or at (800) 66-NOFAS.